Radheshyam1234/Mark1/README.md

 ## More about quiz :
  * It  will take username as input .
  * It will ask questions related to myself(Radheshyam) to check , how well they know me. and it does not have options.
- * It you answer is correct you will awarded with mark for each question and no negative marks for wrong answers.
+ * It you answer is correct you will be getting 2 marks for each question and no negative marks for wrong answers.

 *****

 ## Project link :
- Do you know me:
+ Do you know me:https://replit.com/@radheshyam111/Mark1?embed=true#index.js

 ## Thank you !